Mouthless-Stoat/sigil101/src/ch2/ch2-1-the-basics.md

 Hello!
 ```

+> I will strip the first few line for output from now on for convenience.

-You can skip over the first 4 lines they are just information about Godot but at the bottom you can see `Hello!` this is the code that we just written and ran!
+You can skip over the first 4 lines they are just information about Godot but at the bottom you can see `[text] Hello!` this is the code that we just written and ran!
 You written and run some piece of code welcome to the programming club!

 ## Understanding the Example

 > If you hover your mouse over these snippet and click on the eye (<i class="fa fa-eye"></i>) icon you can reveal the hidden code.
-This is to reduce cluter while still providing the full code for anyone that need it.
+This is to reduce clutter while still providing the full code for anyone that need it.

 Let's break down our example and see what each part is doing, let's take a look at our first line: